ActiveState/homework/README.md

 * `--name` - The name of a distribution for which dependencies should be resolved.
 May be specified more than once.

-The program should output a JSON object to `stdout`.
+The program should output a single JSON object to `stdout`.
 That JSON object should look like this:

 ```json
 {